AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

   + `out$plot2`, a ggplot2 object visualizing the output of the between-sample carry-over portion of the script.

 Note that `out$tab2` and `out$plot2` are *not* generated when no minority STMs are identified in any of the samples.
-In this case, a message will be output stated that between-sample carry-over was not evaluated, and hence assurmed to be minimal based on the lack of minority STMs.
+In this case, a message will be output stating that between-sample carry-over was not evaluated, and hence assumed to be minimal based on the lack of minority STMs.

 ####  Terminology